Malabar Migration: After effects

 Central Travancore had experienced a steep increase in population in the early 20th century and pressure on arable land increased.
 At the same time people realized the potential in the large uncultivated lands in the northern regions called Malabar which was then part of Madras Province under British Rule.
 Migration initially started in trickles.
 Land was bought from the local rulers and plantations were set up.
 Against many odds, the community thrived, thereby attracting more migrants and by the 1950s had reached its peak.

+The Archeparchy of Tellicherry was set up in 1950's following the demographic shift.
+The migration was so significant that nearly 21.3% of total population of Wayanad district presently is constituted by Christians.

-Communities that migrated
+Communities that migrated and major settlements

 The vast majority of the migrants were Syrian Christians, mainly (Syrian Malabar Nasrani) from erstwhile Travancore state.
 The migrants were mostly from present day Kottayam district, Idukki district and Ernakulam district regions such as Pala, Changanasserry, Kanjirapally, Kuravilangad, Thodupuzha, Kothamangalam, Muvattupuzha etc. Settlements were established in various hill areas of Malabar region (north Kerala) including in the following districts of current Kerala (Some key migration centres also mentioned):